Ferruslogic/lcb_fluidSynth/README.md

 # Livecode Builder wraper for libFLuidSynth

-The content in "code" folder  corresponds to FluidSynth precompiled binaries an its source code can be found at https://github.com/FluidSynth/fluidsynth
+The content in "code" folder  corresponds to FluidSynth precompiled binaries and its source code can be found at https://github.com/FluidSynth/fluidsynth

 Here's a video of the progress I've made: